tytydraco/yessleep/out/Lost_at_Sea_Part_1.md

 "...Jerry."

 "CAPTAIN!
 CAPTAIN!!!"
 One of the deckhands suddenly yelled out, bursting through the door.
 "Captain!
 We spotted another one!
-They're pulling him out now!"
+They're pulling him out now!"-
-\-

 The newcomer looked around the room with curiosity.
 Like Jerry, he seemed uneased, though he was holding his nerves better so far.
 Jerry, stared at him with confusion in his eyes.